greg-raven/Uncommon-Sense/_posts/2021-10-11-the-time-is-now-near-at-hand.md

 ---
-title: 'The time is now near at hand'
+title: "The time is now near at hand"
 layout: post
 categories:
 - war